 And, despite the troublesome biting sand flies and the intense throbbing heat and the blistering sunshine and the exhausting humidity – and lack of air conditioning – we immediately fell into sync with this island’s laid-back vibe.

-Our favourite local store on the island has moved 200 yards down the street to occupy a slightly larger space.
+I see our favourite local store on the island has moved 200 yards down the street to occupy a slightly larger space.
 That’s great progress for our shopkeeper friend Wardy from whom we like to buy our fruit and vegetables.
-Fresh supplies still come to the island from the Honduran mainland but only on a Tuesday and a Friday so you have to be quick to buy what you need!
+Fresh supplies still come to the island from the Honduran mainland, but only on a Tuesday and a Friday, so you have to be quick to buy what you need!

-These days, there is a touristy ‘I Heart Utila’ sign on the beach and this year I noticed a huge Instagram ‘picture frame’ on the public beach that looks to be very popular for the essential holiday beach shot.
+I also saw there is a touristy ‘I Heart Utila’ sign and an Instagramable ‘picture frame’ on the public beach .

-I’ve been told that there are many new houses built and being built on the island, especially on the beachfront areas, and I cant help but wonder how the infrastructure of such a small island will take an influx of new residents.
+Ten years on, and it looks like our secret is out.
+These days, there are many new houses being built on the island, especially on the beachfront areas, and I cant help but wonder how the infrastructure will manage with an influx of ex-pat new residents.

 Where in the world is your special place?